TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

 \subsection{Local Feasible-Region Modeling via Structure-Preserving Perturbations}

-While executable explanations for a single instance can verify whether a reasoning trace encodes a valid solution structure, they do not characterize the model's behavioral stability under nearby input variations.
-In practical deployments, one often cares not only about whether the model succeeds on a specific sample, but also whether it preserves correct decisions under small perturbations, or whether seemingly similar inputs can trigger unexpected failures.
-To address this limitation, we propose a \emph{local feasible-region modeling} framework that characterizes the feasible reasoning structure in the neighborhood input space, thereby providing a foundation for stability and robustness assessment.
-Figure~\ref{fig:2} illustrates the construction process of the executable feasible-region DAG.
+Executable explanations verify single-instance validity but do not characterize stability under nearby input variations.
+To assess whether the model preserves correct reasoning across semantically similar inputs, we propose a \emph{local feasible-region modeling} framework that characterizes the feasible reasoning structure in the input neighborhood (Figure~\ref{fig:2}).

-\paragraph{Structure-Preserving Perturbation Generation.} Given a target instance $x$, the LLM first identifies perturbable factors and modifies them \emph{without changing the overall solution structure}, producing a neighborhood set of perturbed instances:
+\paragraph{Structure-Preserving Perturbation Generation.} Given a target instance $x$, the LLM identifies perturbable factors and modifies them \emph{without changing the overall solution structure}, producing a neighborhood set